Joseph Justus Scaliger

-Joseph Justus Scaliger (/ˈskælɪdʒər/; 5 August 1540 – 21 January 1609) was a French Calvinist religious leader and scholar, known for expanding the notion of classical history from Greek and Ancient Roman history to include Persian, Babylonian, Jewish and Ancient Egyptian history.
+Joseph Justus Scaliger (/ˈskælɪdʒər/; 5 August 1540 – 21 January 1609) was a Franco-Italian Calvinist religious leader and scholar, known for expanding the notion of classical history from Greek and Ancient Roman history to include Persian, Babylonian, Jewish and Ancient Egyptian history.
 He spent the last sixteen years of his life in the Netherlands.

 Early life

 In 1540, Scaliger was born in Agen, France, to Italian scholar and physician Julius Caesar Scaliger and his wife, Andiette de Roques Lobejac.
 His only formal education was three years of study at the College of Guienne in Bordeaux, which ended in 1555 due to an outbreak of the bubonic plague.
 Until his death in 1558, Julius Scaliger taught his son Latin and poetry; he was made to write at least 80 lines of Latin a day.

 University and travels

 After his father's death, Scaliger spent four years at the University of Paris, where he studied Greek under Adrianus Turnebus.
 After two months he found he was not in a position to profit from the lectures of the greatest Greek scholar of the time.
 He read Homer in twenty-one days, and afterwards read other classical Greek poets, orators, and historians, forming a grammar for himself as he went along.
 At the suggestion of Guillaume Postel, after learning Greek he learned Hebrew, and then Arabic, becoming proficient in both.

 His most important teacher was Jean Dorat, who was able not only to impart knowledge but also to kindle enthusiasm in Scaliger.
 It was to Dorat that Scaliger owed his home for the next thirty years of his life, for in 1563 the professor recommended him to Louis de Chasteigner, the young lord of La Roche-Posay, as a companion in his travels.
 The two young men formed a close friendship which remained unbroken until Louis's death in 1595.
 The travellers first went to Rome.
 Here they found Marc Antoine Muret, who, when at Bordeaux and Toulouse, had been a great favourite and occasional visitor of Julius Caesar Scaliger at Agen.
 Muret soon recognized the young Scaliger's merits and introduced him to many contacts well worth knowing.

 After visiting a large part of Italy, the travellers moved on to England and Scotland, passing through the town of La Roche-Posay on their way.
 During his time in the British Isles, Scaliger formed an unfavourable opinion of the English.
-Their inhuman disposition and inhospitable treatment of foreigners especially made a negative impression on him.
+Their inhumane disposition and inhospitable treatment of foreigners especially made a negative impression on him.
 He was also disappointed at finding only a few Greek manuscripts and, in his opinion, few learned men.
 It was not until a much later period that he became intimate with Richard Thomson and other Englishmen.
 Over the course of his travels, he became a Protestant.